Official Nebraska Government Website

 Fees

-Effective for applications received on and after August 27, 2011, for the initial broker and salesperson license granted through recognition of an existing license from another jurisdiction, an application fee and a license fee must be submitted with a completed application form.
+An application fee and a license fee must be submitted with a completed application form for the initial broker and salesperson license granted through recognition of an existing license from another jurisdiction, .
 Fees are non-refundable.
 Any check returned by an applicant's financial institution will be subject to a $30.00 processing fee.
-Discover, Visa or MasterCard will be accepted, debit cards will NOT be accepted.
+ACH, American Express, Discover, Visa or MasterCard will be accepted.

 The information supplied on the application is only considered valid for one year from the date the application is received in the Real Estate Commission Office.
 Therefore, after having an application on file for more than one year, an applicant must complete another application in full, including a criminal background check, a new photography taken within the last year and pay another application fee.
 If the application has been on file for longer than one year, or if the applicant is unsure of the amount of time that it has been on file, please contact the Real Estate Commission Office to find out the exact items needed.